Buying Oriental Rugs - A Beginner's Guide

 |Mehrab or Central Arch in a Prayer rug|

 For instance, Pushi, Zaranim and Dozar are words that indicate the size of the rug.
 Kaba describes a coarse carpet, while Kurk is a very high quality wool.
 The popular octagonal shape, called Filpai (pronounced Feelpoy) means "Elephant Foot".
-Herati is a very common Persian design, which usually has a central floral pattern with symmetrical floral corner pieces.
+Herati is a very common Oriental design, which usually has a central floral pattern with symmetrical floral corner pieces.
 It is also sometimes known as Mari, the fish pattern.
-Gulsimply means "Flower" in Persian: it's often a stylised octagonal flower shape.
+Gulsimply means "Flower" in Oriental: it's often a stylised octagonal flower shape.
 Boteh is Paisley, and has great significance throughout Asia: it's seen as a harbinger of good fortune.
 Mihrab is the Central Arch, which is very common in smaller rugs, used for kneeling in prayer.

 Be careful of terminology and don't be taken in by it.
-I once heard a tourist in Middle East being told that the carpet in question was a genuine Khalis Baftagi, which in Persian means "entirely woven"!
+I once heard a tourist in Middle East being told that the carpet in question was a genuine Khalis Baftagi, which in Oriental means "entirely woven"!

 Don't get carried away